decentraland/old-documentation/_posts/development-guide/2018-06-21-entity-interfaces.md

     />
 ```

-This example shows the definition of a new material and then a shpere entity that uses it.
+This example shows the definition of a new material and then a sphere entity that uses it.

 Interface reference: